 At Hassenfeld Children’s Hospital at NYU Langone, neonatal and pediatric specialists remain involved in your child’s care after treatment in the hospital to ensure a complete recovery from sepsis.
 Depending on the severity of your child’s symptoms and complications, recovery may take a few weeks or longer.

 Throughout treatment, families may benefit from a variety of wellness and child-life programs.
-These child and family support services and resilience programs are provided by Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital.
+These child and family support services and resilience programs are provided by Sala Institute for Child and Family Centered Care.

 Babies and children who received oxygen therapy during their hospital stay may need additional oxygen therapy at home until they can breathe more easily on their own.
 Supplemental oxygen can be given at home by using a nasal cannula, a small, flexible tube that is placed in the nostrils and attached to a small oxygen tank.

 Another way to give oxygen is with a continuous positive airway pressure, or CPAP, machine, which delivers pressurized air through a mask that covers the face.